Oh The Places We Will Go...

 Tips for our guide/bus driver

-Our journey will take us into caves, enclosed spaces, climbing over gates, walking on uneven surfaces, steep terrain, mud, fields with stinging nettles and sheep poo.
-Be aware that Irish weather isn't known for sun, but wet and wyld windy day and yes even in the summer.
+Our journey will take us into caves, enclosed spaces, climbing over gates, walking on uneven surfaces, steep terrain, mud, fields with stinging nettles, ticks and sheep poo.
+Be aware that Irish weather isn't known for sun, but wet and wyld windy days and yes even in the summer.

-These are full days filled with adventure.
-Therefore, A GENERAL LEVEL OF FITNESS IS REQUIRED.
-You will need to use your personal ownership of your physical abilities, to ensure YOU get the most out of your sacred journey as possible.
+These are full days filled with adventure and many of our activities are described as HIKING.
+Some days we do stroll and use the vehicles, therefore, A GENERAL LEVEL OF FITNESS IS REQUIRED.
+You will need to use your personal ownership of your physical abilities, to ensure YOU get the most out of your sacred journey possible.

 *Travel Insurance is a must!